Creating a Compelling Developer Value Proposition

 Developer marketers should test, evaluate, and iterate their value propositions.

 A developer value proposition is a concise and powerful statement that defines the value of your product or service for your developer audience.

 It is no secret that developers are sensitive to marketing fluff and time-wasting.
 Therefore, your value proposition must convey:

 - What is the motivation for a developer to use your product

 - Why your product or service exists

 - Why it succeeds

-Not only is it a vital element in what you communicate – internally, to your team, as well externally to partners and customers – it can also serve as a powerful bellwether for product or service development.
-Once defined, you should evaluate your development roadmap against the value proposition.
-Ask yourself, “Does feature X strengthen or dilute our value proposition?”
-Sometimes, the simplest questions can cut through hours of debate on resource allocation and investment cases.
+A value proposition is vital in communicating internally to your team and externally to developers.
+It can also play a key role in product and service development.
+As you define your development roadmap, you should evaluate how it aligns with your value proposition.
+Ask yourself, “Does feature X enhance or undermine our value proposition?”
+Sometimes the most straightforward questions can cut through hours of debate on resource allocation and investment decisions.

 To illustrate this point, let’s look at some examples from the world of developer marketing.